Goldberries1180/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 a new capability instead of strengthening this one, or carried network and error-handling cost out of proportion to its value.
-Chart.js instead works on data the system already owns: the readiness ring turns a calculated percentage into an at-a-glance judgement, and the resource bars make criticality legible rather than buried in numbers.
+Chart.js instead works on data the system already owns: the readiness ring turns a calculated percentage into an at-a-glance judgement.
 The extension changes how the state is *read* and acted on — which is exactly the "make low levels visible before they become critical" promise of SC-1 — so it deepens the capability instead of bolting a new one beside it.